Navdevl/turbohustle/content/blog/engine-braking---good-or-bad.md

 #### 3. Throttle Opening

 In MotoGP and other track focused machines the engine braking can be controlled by the amount of butterfly valve opening even after completely letting of the throttle.
+With engine braking, the heat produced in the rotors can be reduced to a far bit.